microsoft/AustraliaBuildingFootprints/README.md

 ## Introduction
 Bing Maps is releasing country wide open building footprints datasets in Australia.
-This dataset contains 11,334,866 computer generated building footprints.
+This dataset contains 11,334,866 computer generated building footprints derived using Bing Maps algorithms on satellite imagery.
+Satellite imagery used for extraction is from our imagery partners Maxar Technologies among others.
 The data is freely available for download and use under applicable license.

 ![](/images/example.jpg)